Shubha1810/DSA-Bootcamp/Day08-AdvancedStrin Problem/Problem01-longestparadomicstring/README.md

-# Longest Even-Length Palindromic Substring in Python
+# Longest Palindromic Substring Finder in Python

-This Python script finds the **longest even-length palindromic substring** within a given string.
-A palindrome is a sequence that reads the same forward and backward (e.g., `abba`, `deed`), and this program specifically looks for **even-length** palindromes only.
+This Python script finds and prints the **longest palindromic substring** (both odd and even lengths) from a user-provided string.
+A **palindrome** is a sequence of characters that reads the same forward and backward.

 ## Features

-- Accepts a user-input string.
+- Accepts a string input from the user.
-- Converts the string to lowercase for case-insensitive comparison.
-- Finds the **longest even-length** palindrome by expanding around pairs of characters.
+- Case-insensitive check (converts all input to lowercase).
+- Handles both:
+  - **Odd-length palindromes** (e.g., `racecar`)
+  - **Even-length palindromes** (e.g., `abba`)
-- Returns and prints the longest such palindrome found in the string.
+- Returns the **longest palindromic substring** found.

 ##  How It Works

-1. For every adjacent pair of characters in the string, it checks if they can be expanded into a larger palindrome.
+The algorithm uses the **expand-around-center** technique:
+1. For each character, it checks:
+   - Palindromes centered at a single character (odd-length).
+   - Palindromes centered between two characters (even-length).
-2. It uses two pointers (`left` and `right`) and expands outward as long as characters match.
+2. Expands pointers `left` and `right` while characters match.
-3. Keeps track of the longest valid even-length palindrome.
+3. Tracks the longest match found during the traversal.